 In order for a new paradigm to be created for a healthier world, we individuals need to become psychospiritually and physically healthier world citizens by awakening to the laws of spiritual morality and Ascension Science within the pattern of God—the First Creative Source and Divine Center, the Universal Creator.
 It is within those universal laws that we world citizens can evolve a world that is based on the brotherhood/sisterhood for all persons and is sustainable for the biota of all ecosystems and regions.

-As Gabriel of Urantia points out in his article in this issue of the Alternative Voice, in order for a new, healthier paradigm to be created, more individuals need to become aware of the evil (error, sin, or even iniquity) in themselves and in the world that has contributed to the current global crisis.
+As Van of Urantia points out in his article in this issue of the Alternative Voice, in order for a new, healthier paradigm to be created, more individuals need to become aware of the evil (error, sin, or even iniquity) in themselves and in the world that has contributed to the current global crisis.
 And then people need to become part of the Spiritualutionsm movement that sees a better future for all of us and our descendants by creating cultures based on divine administration principles that are in alignment with God’s laws of love and real justice.

 The authors of the other articles in this issue share their own personal “coming of age” stories.
 Three people left wealthy lifestyles, and all left some semblance of comfort in their jobs and relationships with family and friends.
 Two have doctorates—in psychology and education—and four have Bachelor’s degrees.
 All consider themselves change agents and in the Spiritualution movement that hopefully will eventually embrace the majority of planetary citizens, resulting in “a transformation of unprecedented dimensions, a turning point for the planet as a whole.”[1]